jailkey/hexler/README.md

       'declaration'
   );
  ```
-the ```createParent``` method accepts two arguments, the first one is the rule pattern, the second one is the name for the new token.
+the ```createParent``` method accepts two arguments, the first one is the rule, the second one is the name for the new token.

 The rule above transforms the tree to the following: